danielsunjin/Daniel-REU-Project-Files/README.md

 ### Run Confound Correction on the Preprocess Outputs using RABIES

 Use the [confound_correction](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/confound_correction) bash script to run confound correction on the fMRI images using RABIES.
 Change the `bids_folder` and `project_folder` variables to be the same as those in the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) script that produced the preprocessed fMRI images that you want to run confound correction on.
+Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.

 **Confound corrected BOLD:**
 ![image](https://user-images.githubusercontent.com/97412514/180837415-79580318-8d80-4ffd-ac68-d621b37df426.png)

 ### Obtain Functional Connectivity Matrices (Functional Connectomes) from the fMRI images using RABIES

 Use the [analysis](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/analysis) bash script to obtain functional connectomes from the fMRI images using rabies.
 Change the `bids_folder` and `project_folder` variables to be the same as those in the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) script and the [confound_correction](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/confound_correction) script that produced the preprocessed, confound corrected fMRI images that you want to get connectomes from.
+Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.

 **Functional connectivity matrix example:**